 We noticed on the map that we were approaching a town.
 We were in the Dakotas and there weren't a lot of towns on our route so we needed to make a fast decision.
-However, we went through the town, without getting food - because of indecision.
+However, we went through the town without getting food - because of indecision.
 The hunger began to rise.
 Our stomachs began to growl.
 We had another hour before our next opportunity to stop for food.

 The conversation shifted.
 What kind of food did we want?
-One voted American, another Italian, another Mexican, another wanted Chinese, two were undecided.
+One voted American, another Italian, another Mexican, another wanted Chinese, and two were undecided.
 This conversation circled for a while.
 We began to approach the second town.
 We drove straight through without a stop.
 Now the hunger, tiredness, agitation, and tension began to rise.

 We entered the next town.
-By the time that we sat down for the meal, we knew that we had missed the deadline for an enjoyable meal as we were in a famished rage.
+By the time we sat down for the meal, we knew that we had missed the deadline for an enjoyable meal as we were in a famished rage.

 First, we determined our boundaries.
 In our group, we had one person that was a vegetarian and another person who had a gluten allergy.
 We were not going to suggest places to eat where some team members might go hungry.
 In your team, your agreed-upon boundaries may be set by budget, project scope, or timelines.
 Either way, I want you to first identify agreed-upon boundaries for your decision-making opportunity.

 In one team, the timebox discussions were called ELMO!
-Which stood for, "Enough, let's move on."
+Which stood for "Enough, let's move on."
 They would time box discussion.
 Allow time for final remarks.
 Then, make a decision.
 ELMO!

 I encourage you to utilize a system of communication.
 In our team, we devised a system of quick communication using a Likert scale.
 A person may ask, "On a scale of 1-10, how hungry are you?"
 10 represented hangry and the number 1 represented a person being full and not wanting to eat.
 The van would echo, "4", "2", "3", "4", "3"... then the leader would respond, "Okay, so what I'm hearing is that we are okay to wait a few hours before we stop somewhere to eat, is that correct?"
 Yes.
-If the responses were a higher number, then the team would begin looking for food more urgently.
+If the responses were higher, the team would begin looking for food more urgently.

 Lastly, make a decision.
-Decision-making in a collaborative dynamic can sometimes lead to conversations that feel like they are going nowhere - but I encourage you with this quote from Theodore Roosevelt who stated, "In any moment of decision, the best thing you can do is the right thing, the next best thing is the wrong thing and the worst thing you can do is nothing.”
+Decision-making in a collaborative dynamic can sometimes lead to conversations that feel like they are going nowhere - but I encourage you with this quote from Theodore Roosevelt, who stated, "In any moment of decision, the best thing you can do is the right thing, the next best thing is the wrong thing and the worst thing you can do is nothing.”
 So, here's what I want you to do - make a decision.